shubhamchandak94/nanopore_dna_storage/README.md

 - `ORIGINAL_FILE`: set to `oligos_8_4_20/data_files.tar.bz2.enc.1` (this is used to verify that the decoding succeeded)

 Another useful script is [`compute_error_rate_from_decoded_lists.py`](compute_error_rate_from_decoded_lists.py) which can help calculate the number of reads that were decoded successfully.
 The parameters in this are a subset of the parameters in [`compute_min_reads_for_decoding.py`](compute_min_reads_for_decoding.py), and should be set in the same way.

+Note that there is another set of scripts for the 2CRC case (experiments 9 to 17 in the oligo pool), with similar parameters.

 ## Updates
 ### Notes on bonito integration